Stormy weather and Hurricanes

 Forecasts for more than 2 or 3 days ahead are not possible and it is not possible to predict where a hurricane is going to hit more than a couple of days before it actually hits.

 While it's possible to say that some years are likely to breed more hurricanes than others, hurricane forecasters have no way of saying a week or two ahead of time that a hurricane is likely to form, much likely where it's likely to hit.
-Forecasters hope to some day be able to give the odds of a particular place being threatened a week or two before a storm hits.
+Forecasters hope to be able, someday, to give the odds of a particular place being threatened a week or two before a storm hits.
 But for now, such forecasts are only a dream.

-Hurricane Ivan, scale #4, September 15 2004 hitting the US.
+Hurricane Ivan, Category #4, September 15, 2004, hitting the US.
 New Orleans is expecting a scale #5 in the new future

 Hurricane scales are calculated using the 'SAFFIR-SIMPSON' hurricane scale ranges*